ajay-kumar2109/Supply-chain-Analytics/README.md

 Warehouse Inventory: Information on inventory management for each product name including monthly inventory, warehouse location, storage costs, order fulfillment

 ## Key Insights
-**1 Profit & Cost :**
+**1 Profit & Costs :**
+The monthly profit typically ranges from 104,000 to 135,000 dollars.
+However, there was a noticeable decline in profit from October to December 2017, which requires further investigation due to potential data limitations.

-* Most Profitable Product Department
+**Most Profitable Product Department :**

+Fan Shop : generating approximately $50,000 in monthly profit.
+Other top-profit product departments include Apparel, Golf, and Footwear, which also incur the highest inventory expenses.
-* Most Profitable Products
+Most Profitable Products :

+Perfect Fitness Perfect Rip Deck
+Field & Stream Sportsman 16 Gun Fire Safe
+Nike Men’s Free 5.0+
-* Goods with Highest Profit Margin
+Goods with Highest Profit Margin :

+Hirzl Women’s Soffft Flex Golf Glove
+Under Armour Women’s Ignite PIP VI Slide
+O’Brien Men’s Neoprene Life Vest
-* Highest Inventory Storage Cost
+Highest Inventory Storage Cost :

+Highest Storage Cost Spends in Apparel department Other top-cost product departments include Golf and Fan Shop
-**2 Inventory Analysis :**
+2. Inventory Analysis :
-* Supply Vs Demand
+There are some overstock products which basically increasing the storage cost and its demand is less.

+**Supply vs Demand :**

+Highest demanding product department is Fan Shop, but its supply(inventory) is compared to less.

+Below are overstock and overstock products.

-* Overstock Product Category :
+**Overstock Product Category :**

+Cleats
+Shop By Sport
+Toys
-* Under stock Product Category :
+**Under stock Product Category :**

+Indoor/ Outdoor Games
+Water Sports
+Fishing
-**3 Shipment Delay Analysis:**
+**3. Shipment Delay Analysis:**
+The average 61% of shipment delay across all orders.
+Notably, highest delay experiences are USA, France and Mexico.

+The period between January 2015 and May 2016 witnessed the greatest number of orders with delays.

+Interestingly, one of most profit margin products, Under Armour Women’s Ignite PIP VI Slide, is also products with the highest average Shipment delay.

-**4 Order Fulfillment Days:**
+**4. Order Fulfillment Days:**

-Detailed analysis including feature metric, Key insights and suggestion can be found of medium Blog Post : [Here](https://medium.com/@poojapatel26/moving-from-complexity-to-clarity-in-supply-chain-08fe4f8eb2d2)
+Product categories Video Games, Crafts, and Women’s Clothing take 8.8, 7.1, and 6.9 (average) days, respectively, to fulfill their stock into the warehouse.

 ## Sugesstions